 The Registered Nursing Program at Solano Community College is a 2-year Associate Degree Program fully accredited by the State Board of Registered Nursing and is subject to its regulations regarding the education and training of nurses.
-Graduates of the Program comply with the American Nurses Association code for Nursing Practice and the Nurse Practice Act of the state of California.
 Successful completion of the program qualifies the student to take the National Council Licensing Examination (NCLEX) to become a Registered Nurse.
-The practice of nursing requires knowledge of the biological, behavioral, and physical sciences, as well as knowledge of, and the ability to speak, to read, and to write the English language.
+The practice of nursing requires knowledge of the biological, behavioral, and physical sciences, as well as knowledge of, and the ability to speak, to read, and to write the English language proficiently.
 This program follows the policy of non-discrimination set forth by the Governing Board of Solano Community College.